What’s the cost of living in Alaska?

 When it comes to private company employees, the story is similar.
 They contribute $99 more than the national average for single-coverage healthcare.
 One driver of these high costs is the scarcity of providers, which means there’s a lack of competition.

-In Alaska, you will pay $12,120 for annual infant care.
-You won’t be surprised to learn that the larger urban centers have the highest demand and prices—waiting lists are not uncommon.
+For those who can afford childcare, you won’t be surprised to learn that the larger urban centers have the highest demand and prices – waiting lists are not uncommon.

 Here you can see how Alaska compares with a cross-section of key American states.